chromatone/chromatone.center/theory/rhythm/study/index.md

 ---
 title: Rhythm, timeline, ostinato
-subtitle: Definitions of the temporal dimension in music
+description: Definitions of the temporal dimension in music

 date: 2021-10-16
 ---